A burning question many aspiring writers often torture themselves with is “Do I have the talent required to be a writer?”

 The more you write, the better your writing will be.
 The secret is to steal back the time and make writing part of your life.

-When Erina Reddan, author of Lilia’s Secret, did Unlocking Creativity and said she was astounded by how talented everyone was.
-She determined that what would make her successful was that she was going to work hard and do whatever it took to publish her book.
+When Erina Reddan, author of Lilia’s Secret, did Unlocking Creativity and said she was astounded by how talented everyone was, but she was determined that what would make her successful, was that she was going to work hard, and do whatever it took to publish her book.

 As Gordon Lish said, “I don’t think that talent or gift, if such things exist, has anything to do with what the final receipts will be.
 My notion is that anyone who speaks, by reason of that speech, has prospects of achieving important imaginative writing.”

 “I see the notion of talent as quite irrelevant.
 I see instead old-fashioned notions of perseverance, application and industry…It comes down in every instance to this dualism between what one wants and what one may be afraid to have.”